SzarR/website/docs/posts/2023/insecure-kubernetes-for-evaluation-purposes.md

 A **Deployment** in Kubernetes is an object that orchestrates the creation and management of Pod instances.
 A Deployment describes the desired state for Pods, such as the Docker image to use, the number of Pod replicas you want running, and other configuration details.
 Deployments use a template to create the necessary Pods and keep track of their status.
 If a Pod goes down, the Deployment will automatically create a new one to keep the desired number of replicas.

-A **Service** in Kubernetes is an abstraction which defines a logical set of Pods (typically operated by a Deployment) and a policy by which to access them (sometimes called a micro-service).
-Services enable communication between different parts of an application, or between different applications entirely, both inside and outside of the cluster.
-They can also provide discovery and load balancing features for micro-services.
+A **Service** in Kubernetes is an abstraction which defines a logical set of Pods (typically operated by a Deployment) and a policy by which to access them (sometimes called a microservice).
+Services enable communication between different parts of an application, or between different applications entirely, both inside and outside the cluster.
+They can also provide discovery and load balancing features for microservices.

-Create a new yaml file called `rocketchat-deployment.yaml`:
+Create a new YAML file called `rocketchat-deployment.yaml`:

 ```
 nano rocketchat-deployment.yaml